6 Tips to Improve Brand YOU

 Here Are My 6 Tips To Help You Improve Brand YOU

 1. Emotional Intelligence—Get Some

 Being emotional does not make you weak–it makes you human.
-Your every action, thought and belief in your brain is preceded by an emotion.
+Your every action, thought, and belief in your brain is preceded by an emotion.
 Emotionally intelligent people recognize their emotions and can better communicate, problem-solve, assert themselves (without attacking), and can even control their impulses.
 People who don’t know their own emotions don’t do as well in society.
 With conscious effort, nearly anyone can improve their intuitive intelligence about how to deal with others.
 Start by paying much closer attention to people.
 You might be amazed at what you missed in the past.

 There is no shame in having some professional or personal baggage.
-I know I have had some.
+We all have some.
 I highly recommend six or eight sessions with a licensed, mental health professional if you suspect you are carrying some emotional baggage.
 It’s a necessity—not a luxury—if you are going to put yourself out there for a big career change or if you are hoping to get promoted.
 About 35% of my clients get some therapy along with their coaching which can double the effectiveness of coaching.

 If you suspect you might have some issues with anger, see Mental Health above.
 Seriously, unchecked anger in today’s litigious environment can be a career ender.
 Also, we can tell.
 If you think that simmering frustration, impatience and judgment of others is hidden–it is not.
 Plus living in a state of frustration and unchecked pressure is bad for your health.

 It’s when you don’t have the time to work out or attend to the medical needs that you need it the most.
 The easy payback for even a few weeks of a solid fitness routine is that you will be more clear-headed, clear-eyed and vibrant.
 This is no time to martyr yourself by skipping workouts or putting off important doctor visits.
 Being healthy and physically fit will add to your confidence.